djangofan/fakebook-ninja/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.x.

-This is a Jazz Fakebook generator app.
+This is the application `Django Fakebook Ninja`, for generating fakebook jazz charts.

 ## Development server